geektechniquestudios/FakeEventViewer/README.md

 -The scammer will be presented with a series of unintelligible captchas that involve matching and writing

 -After failing many captchas, a modal pops up telling them that Event Viewer is locked, refusing to let them click on anything else; they must click on an icon to contiue.
-That icon links to indeed.com India with the phrase "literally anything" cued in the search box.
+That icon links to indeed.com India with the phrase "anything" cued in the search box.

 ---